mauriciosoares/core.js/README.md

 #### `replayEvents(core, previousEvents, { sameSpeed = false })`

 Will replay previousEvents on core. previousEvents could come from `eventRecording.events` or from a database.
-Make sure to initialize modules before for it to have any effect.
+Make sure to initialize modules before, for it to have any effect.
 While events are replayed regular event emits are disabled.
 This avoids duplicated events in case you emit events as a consequence of another event.

 ```js